DVougioukos/semeval-food-hazard-detection-challenge/README.md

 # SemEval Food Hazard Detection Challenge

 This repository contains resources and instructions for the second assignment in the Practical Data Science course.
 The scope of the assignment is to participate in the [Food Hazard Detection Challenge](https://food-hazard-detection-semeval-2025.github.io/ "Link"), where participants analyze provided datasets to identify food hazards.
-The assignment involves performing benchmark analyses on both short texts and long texts provided by the training dataset using machine learning algorithms and evaluating the results.
+The assignment involves performing benchmark analyses on both short texts ('title' column) and long texts ('text' column) provided by the training dataset using machine learning algorithms and evaluating the results.

 ## Assignment